joerischasfoort/money-macro/_posts/the monetary financial system/2022-12-09-crypto-crisis.md

 ---
 layout: post
-title: Crypto's Great Financial Crisis: Everything You Need To Know
+title: The Great Crypto Crisis - Everything You Need To Know
 ---

 What you just saw here is **the great crypto crisis**.